 sudo systemctl restart tomcat

-Step 8: Accessing Tomcat web interface
+Step 8: Accessing the Tomcat web interface

 To access the Tomcat web browser, enter the following address on your browser: